electricimp/impTest/docs/forImptestToolsDevelopers.md

 # For impTest Tools Developers

+This information will be useful for those who want to change(correct) the test tools

 [Node.js 4.0+](https://nodejs.org/en/) is required for development.
 Once `node` and `npm` are installed, to install *impTest* please download imptest source:
 ```